 Since I was particularly interested in the creative activities of people without a professional artistic background, I added the term outsider as it occurs in outsider art, and the definition can then be:

-An outsider environment arises when someone without relevant professional training embellishes his/her place of living with decorations, paintings, mosaics, sculptures and/or structures/installations, in general being engaged thus for many years and with a lot of passion.
+An outsider environment arises when someone without relevant professional training embellishes his/her place of living -usually in a quite exuberant way- with decorations, paintings, mosaics, sculptures and/or structures/installations, in general working on such a project for many years and with a lot of passion.

 In this blog I use the term outsider because of its association with outsider art.
 With this term I refer to non-professionals in visual art, sculpting or architecture or people without a relation with these fields.